vigneshbhuvan-nus/tp/docs/UserGuide.md

     Figure 6.
 Adding an Entry

     Your screen should now look like Figure 6.
-    The previous command that you wrote added a new Entry into the selected deck.
+    The previous command that you entered added a new Entry into the selected deck.
 The entry consists of the word `Dolphin` and the translation `Iruka`.
 Notice that the Entries Tab, which displays the current selected deck, has updated accordingly.
 Now, let us try editing the entry using the japanese characters for `Dolphin` instead of the translation `Iruka`.